katerebekah/csharp-dotnet-milestones/1-foundations/exercises/2-intermediate/FND_ZOOLANDIA_1.md

 ## Instructions

-1. Visit [C# Pad](http://www.csharppad.com) and create your first C# class - the Animal class.
+1. Create your first C# class - the Animal class.
 Create some simple properties and methods on Animal.
 You are going to create some derived classes that inherit from Animal, so make sure that the properties/methods you add are general to **all** Animals (e.g. name, height, weight, etc).

     ##### Example property/method definition